-- 1. Each project will be classified by grade level. - 2.
-Each student may enter only one project. - 3.
+ATTULISENING? - 3.
 Individual projects are encouraged.
 However, students can work with a maximum of one partner on their science fair project.
 Both students should register separately with the same project title.
-Please mention the name of your partner on your registration form.

-- 4. Parents and other responsible adults may advise the students when doing the project.
+Please mention the name of your partner on your registration form. - 4.
+Parents and other responsible adults may advise the students when doing the project.
 However, parents should allow the students to do the actual work.
 The best projects are the simple ones, where students can demonstrate command of the subject matter and the experiment. - 5.
-The three-sided display boards (no larger than 36x48) are available through many stores and online retailer.
-You can see an example here on Amazon. - 6.
+The three-sided display boards (no larger than 36x48) are available through many stores and online retailers. - 6.
 Electrical switches and cords needed for exhibits must be in good working condition. - 7.
-Please avoid display of expensive or fragile items.
+Please avoid the display of expensive or fragile items.
 Valuable items essential to the project should be simulated or photographed. - 8.
 A One-Room Schoolhouse assumes no liability for loss or damage to exhibits.
 All students must agree to be careful and respectful of the work of student scientists when viewing the Fair exhibits. - 9.
 NO harmful animal or human experiments are ALLOWED.
 Parents must carefully monitor any experiment that is performed as a part of a project. - 10.
 Students should bring all the material required for the project. - 11.
-A space of about 5 feet wide will be provided for the display board, experiment/model, and anyrecord book. - 12.
-NO OPEN FLAMES, or LIVE ANIMALS or DRY ICE are allowed to be displayed on the day of Science Fair.
+A space of about 5 feet wide will be provided for the display board, experiment/model, and any record book. - 12.
+NO OPEN FLAMES, or LIVE ANIMALS, or DRY ICE are allowed to be displayed on the day of the Science Fair.
 You may take pictures or take a video and display it at the fair. - 13.
 We have limited electrical outlets.
 So please mention in the form if you need one.
-Also mention any other special need for the project on the form.
+Also, mention any other special needs for the project on the form.